 Shaklee Review - Does This Supplement Line Work?
-Are price and MLM opportunity deal breakers?

 I paused before I hit the “publish” button on this one, because my conclusion was a bit of a shocker.
 Our attention turned toward Shaklee side effects, ingredients, clinical research and customer service quality.
 Additionally, we picked apart hundreds of user comments and reviews.
 Then, we summarized and condensed to give you the info you need.

 What is Shaklee?

 First off, Shaklee is a health and wellness company offering a variety of products.
 The ingredients vary based upon the supplement.
 One of the more popular items is Shaklee 180.
 Use also depends on the item purchased.

 Shaklee was founded in 1956.
 All of the products are sold on the official website or through distributors.
 We like the longevity of the company and that we found some positive customer comments, but read on…